l-ra/azure-key-manager/README.md

 * `-i|--kid` - key identifier
 * `-s|--size` - RSA key size (not implemented, defaults to 2048)
 * `-o|--output` - name of output file.
 Defaults to `kid.backup`
+* `-t|--test` - test mode - skips share verifications, no key output, no key imported into vault

 Example `KeyGeneratorCli --count=5 --quorum=3 --kid=sec.enc` will output
 the key into `sec.enc.backup` file and will generate 5 shares.

+The backup need to be stored separated from shares.
+Each share should be in possession of different person.

 ## Install
 ```